stinodes/action-electron-forge/README.md

 ## Example

-For an example of the action used in production (including app notarization and publishing to Snapcraft), see [Mini Diary](https://github.com/samuelmeuli/mini-diary).
+For an example of the electron-builder version of this action used in production (including app notarization and publishing to Snapcraft), see [Mini Diary](https://github.com/samuelmeuli/mini-diary).

 ## Development

 Suggestions and contributions are always welcome!
 Please discuss larger changes via issue before submitting a pull request.

-## Related

-- [Snapcraft Action](https://github.com/samuelmeuli/action-snapcraft) – GitHub Action for setting up Snapcraft
-- [Lint Action](https://github.com/samuelmeuli/lint-action) – GitHub Action for detecting and fixing linting errors
-- [Maven Publish Action](https://github.com/samuelmeuli/action-maven-publish) – GitHub Action for automatically publishing Maven packages